Zarenk/ti_project_web/fronted/README.md

 - `postalCode`
 - `phone`

+### Newsletter

+The home page includes a simple newsletter form.
+Submissions are forwarded to the backend endpoint `/api/newsletter` which stores the email in the database.
+No new environment variables are required – just keep `NEXT_PUBLIC_BACKEND_URL` pointing to your backend and run the Prisma migrations.

 ## Configuring Stores
 The system supports multiple stores.
 For online purchases the front‑end expects a store representing the web sales channel (commonly named **"WEB POS"**).
 Configure the ID of this store through the `NEXT_PUBLIC_STORE_ID` variable.
 Make sure the store exists in the backend before processing online orders.